Japan GDP set to fall sharply; may increase stimulus expectations

 ECONOMISTS DOWNGRADE FORECASTS

-The expected pullback from the tax hike - following a 6.7 percent first-quarter surge ahead of the new levy - comes even as Japanese companies have finally been able to start passing on higher labour and materials costs to consumers and other businesses.
-[ID:nL4N0Q533E]
+The expected pullback from the tax hike - following a 6.7 percent first-quarter surge ahead of the new levy - comes even as Japanese companies have finally been able to start passing on higher labor and materials costs to consumers and other businesses.

 One quarter's GDP is unlikely to alter the policy debate alone, unless it is so bad that it derails the BOJ's baseline recovery scenario, economists say.